or-yitshak/test-runner-assignment/README.md

 Once I had all the test methods the only thing left to do is to execute them.
 I use 2 nested loops to go over the groups and the methods, for each method I check if its insatnce method if it does I create instace and invoke it otherwise I just invoke it. while I go over htem I also use a string builder for the report, if the test fails I add to the report the exeception it throwed. in the end I print the string to the console and also to a text file.

+Step 4 - BeforeAll and AfterAll
+To add this actions I did basiclly the same steps I did for the tests but with different attributes and invoked them before and after the tests accordinglly.

 Usage:
 To use the test-runner add your project to the main folder "test-runner-assignment", add "using TestFramework" to your test file and above each test method add [Test].